Updated December 4, 2019

 Packing light for one bag travel is not difficult.
 It just takes a little planning.

-Here are some tips and tricks I’ve learned – sometimes the hard way – to help you pack light and smart.
+What a mess!
+Here are some tips and tricks I’ve learned – sometimes the hard way – when you want to know how to pack light for a week or more.
 It’s easier than you think.

 A good way to start is the old adage: Lay out what you think you’ll need then eliminate half.